Approach to TMS Treatment for PTSD

 - Emotional numbness or detachment: Difficulty experiencing positive emotions or feeling disconnected from others.

-- Difficulty sleeping or concentrating: Persistent trouble falling or staying asleep, and challenges focusing on tasks.
+- Difficulty sleeping or concentrating: Persistent trouble falling or staying asleep and challenges focusing on tasks.

 TRICARE and TMS Therapy for PTSD in Phoenix